-Working out is healthy, with the U.S. Department of Health and Human Services recommending 75 to150 minutes of cardiovascular exercise each week and twice-weekly strength-training sessions.
-You might feel like throwing up after a workout, depending on what you do and how hard you exert yourself.
-Post-workout nausea has some common, preventable causes.
+Working out is healthy, with the U.S. Department of Health and Human Services recommending 150 to 300 minutes of cardiovascular exercise each week and twice-weekly strength-training sessions for adults.
+Still you might feel like throwing up after a workout, depending on what you do and how hard you exert yourself.
+Feeling sick after a workout has some common, preventable causes.

 Nausea after a workout is commonly caused by low blood sugar, dehydration or motion sickness.
 If your nausea continues or gets worse, contact your doctor to rule out more serious medical conditions.